peternick/Waccurate/README.md

 # Waccurate
- A desktop application using HTML, CSS, Javascript, Bootstrap, and NodeJs that shows how accurate Accuweather's forecasts are based on different variables.
+ A web application using HTML, CSS, Javascript, Bootstrap, and NodeJs that shows how accurate Accuweather's forecasts are based on different variables.
 <img src="public/media/pictures/Waccurate title.png">

 <h2>Overview</h2>